dvaumoron/sclng-backend-test-v1/README.md

 ## Execution

+docker-compose.yml is meant to use a .env file

-The GITHUB_ACCESS_TOKEN environment variable is required ([unauthenticated rate limit are low](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28))
+The GITHUB_ACCESS_TOKEN environment variable is required ([unauthenticated rate limit are low](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28), you can use a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) without any special scopes)

 Other environment variable are readed :